Issues for Surgery

 Increased risk of post-operative infection and delayed wound healing due to poor glycaemic control when omitted.

 Hypoglycaemia if continued during nil by mouth (NBM) period.

 Advice in the Perioperative period

 Acarbose should be taken as normal the day prior to surgery1.

-In the event of emergency surgery and the patient has already taken their acarbose dose(s) monitor blood glucose levels closely and treat any hypoglycaemia accordingly.
+In the event of emergency surgery and the patient has already taken their acarbose dose(s) monitor capillary blood glucose (CBG) levels closely and treat any hypoglycaemia accordingly.

 Commence variable rate intravenous insulin infusion (VRIII) perioperatively where indicated (see Further Information) and omit acarbose during VRIII treatment1.

 Ensure emergency treatment of hypoglycaemia is prescribed i.e. Glucogel® and 20% dextrose.
 Rapid acting insulin should also be prescribed1, 2.

 Restart once eating and drinking normally and VRIII (where applicable) has been stopped1.

 Interaction(s) with other Common Medicines used in the Perioperative Period